sherminds/EOstudy/Evoldir/README.md

 Set include = FALSE if

  - no information on invited speakers/info at all (neither in ad nor website)
- - if Course: if run by private company like prstatistics (we want to focus on "academic" events)
+ - if Course: if run by private company like prstatistics (we want to focus on "academic" events).

 AND do put a comment in the Comments column (last one) to justify the decision.

+Note: Do include Courses if there are only instructors listed.
+The `Type` column is here to help distinguish between Courses, Workshops and Conferences, and hence the different types of "invited speakers".

 ## Assumptions